ZafiraNurulFarah/first-repository/README.md

 First project.

 this contains some sample files for training purposes.
+Added some text too while using GitHub's editor.